awwsmm/subway/README.md

 ### Containerized

-To run the full-stack application, you must first build both the `frontend` and the `backend` Docker container images.
+To run the full-stack application, you must first build the `frontend`, `backend`, and `keycloak` Docker container images.

 Note that building the application in this way (with Docker) requires an Internet connection.